SDGforskning/sdg-strings/SDG08_query_action_WoS.md

 This target is interpreted to cover research about

-* achieving full employment and improving labor force participation
+* achieving full employment
-* ensuring access to decent work
+* ensuring access to decent work for all
-* improving wage equality and reducing incomine disparities
+* improving wage equality and reducing income disparities

 This includes studies on both the quantity and quality of employment, including issues like underemployment, labor market discrimination, job satisfaction, working conditions, and wage fairness.
 While women, youth, and persons with diabilities are mentioned specifically, searches should capture broader issues of inclusion and equity across labor markets.